OpenBuddy/OpenBuddy/README.md

 OpenBuddy is a powerful open multilingual chatbot model aimed at global users, emphasizing conversational AI and seamless multilingual support for English, Chinese, and other languages.

-Built upon Facebook's LLaMA model, OpenBuddy is fine-tuned to include an extended vocabulary, additional common characters, and enhanced token embeddings.
+Built upon Tii's Falcon model and Facebook's LLaMA model, OpenBuddy is fine-tuned to include an extended vocabulary, additional common characters, and enhanced token embeddings.
 By leveraging these improvements and multi-turn dialogue datasets, OpenBuddy offers a robust model capable of answering questions and performing translation tasks across various languages.

 Our mission with OpenBuddy is to provide a free, open, and offline-capable AI model that operates on users' devices, irrespective of their language or cultural background.
 We strive to empower individuals worldwide to access and benefit from AI technology.